 Kelly Rose, LMFT

 I received my bachelor's degree in Sociology and Women's Studies from Fort Lewis College in Durango, Colorado.
 I earned a master's degree in Marriage and Family Therapy from Saint Mary's University of Minnesota and am fully licensed as a Marriage and Family Therapist by the State of Minnesota. (#2494) I founded Lakeshore Family Therapy in August of 2015 and am honored to do this work in such a beautiful community.
-I'm trained in EMDR, Play Therapy, Reiki and am in the process of becoming a certified Kundalini Yoga teacher.
+I'm trained in EMDR, Play Therapy, Reiki and am a certified Kundalini Yoga teacher.

 Lauren Belisle, Mental Health Practitioner